 This guitar is a good approximation of a resonator’s tone, but it doesn’t have the volume that these guitars are known for.
 The true utility of this instrument is that it makes plugging into an amp significantly more convenient, which really does make it a pretty solid option for those of you who plan on gigging with the instrument.
 The only unfortunate part of this is that it means that this guitar isn’t going to sound as good when it’s recorded acoustically, though this can be compensated for depending on the equipment you have available as well as your proficiency when using it.

 This guitar does a good job of fulfilling its intended purpose.
 It’s intended to be a hybrid instrument, so most reasonable musicians aren’t going to expect it to sound like a 1930s National resonator.
-The only commonly cited concern is that some Dean Resonators aren’t set up well from the factory, which is why it’s important that you always buy from a retailer with a reasonable return policy.
+Although not a good fit for someone looking for a more traditional sound, this Dean Resonator offers a unique take on a classic design.